Playbook: The CMO’s 90-Day Guide to Better Analytics

+Your CEO is eager to sign you up for performance goals, and you’re under pressure to commit to tangible results.
 The problem is that you need to figure out what your team can report on today.
 For all you know, they could have gaps in their lead data or still rely on vanity metrics like website visits.

-Our best advice to any new CMO is to take a breath and take the time to figure out the metrics in place today before signing your team up for outcomes that they can’t measure.
+Our best advice to any new CMO is to take a breath and take the time to figure out the metrics in place before signing your team up for outcomes that they can’t measure.

 Once you understand the landscape you’re starting with, we’ll give you customized plans catered to whichever stage your business is at today.

-What’s on the Roadmap?
+What’s in the 90-Day Guide Roadmap?

 The following is a list of areas you’ll be assessing and a short explanation of why they’re essential.